cespare/reflex/README.md

 If you don't use `-r` or `-g`, reflex will match every file.

+For ignoring directories, it's easiest to use a regular expression: `-R dir/`.

 Many regex characters are interpreted specially by various shells.
 You'll generally want to minimize this effect by putting the regex in single quotes.